 3. Universiti Sains Malaysia (USM)

-- Bachelor Of Health Science (Exercise And Sports Science) (Estimated fee: RM3,750)
+Bachelor Of Health Science (Exercise And Sports Science)

 4. Universiti Kebangsaan Malaysia (UKM)

-Since it was first established in 1971 until 2017, Universiti Kebangsaan Malaysia (UKM) has succeeded in graduating more than 185,846 graduates which can be further broken down to 147,228 Bachelors, 33,789 Masters and 4,829 PhD students.
-A portion of these students also consist of those in the Sports and Recreation study field.
+Since its establishment in 1971, Universiti Kebangsaan Malaysia (UKM) has succeeded in graduating more than 185,846 graduates.
+A portion of these students also consist of those in the Sports and Recreation field.
 At the Faculty of Education (Sports and Recreation), students are trained to assimilate their knowledge and skills to become reliable professionals for education institutions or other related agencies, as well as public and private sports and recreation sectors.

-- Bachelors of Education with Honors (Sports and Recreation) (Estimated fee: RM7,120)
+Bachelors of Education with Honors (Sports and Recreation)

 Master of Education (Sports Management)